 This option will work fast for you if you have both Excel and SSMS installed on the same machine.
 If you don’t have it or cannot access Excel for whatever reason, but you still need the data exported, go to the next option.

-Then you simply go to an Excel file and right click and then Paste the results onto the spreadsheet.
+Then you simply go to an Excel file and paste the results into the spreadsheet.

 2. Safe and secure